 The skeleton of Stegosaurus longispinus, meaning "long-spined roof lizard", was found in the Morrison Formation in Wyoming.
 Bones have also been at Como Bluff, Wyoming.

 Stegosaurus stenops, meaning "narrow-faced roof lizard", was found at Garden Park, north of Cañon City, Colorado, in 1886.
 Other types of Stegosaurus have been found in Europe, Madagascar, Africa, China and Mongolia.

-The dinosuaur would have lived amongst the undergrowth of a subtropical Cretaceous forest, which was suited to the Stegosaurus diet.
+The dinosaur would have lived among the undergrowth of a subtropical Cretaceous forest, which was suited to the Stegosaurus diet.
 The Stegosaurus was not very well designed for walking, and would have looked odd as it shambled through the undergrowth looking for a tasty bite to eat.

 The Stegosaurus lived in time before the Tyrannosaurus - but there were Allosauarus dinosaurs around - the largest meat-eating dinosaur of the Jurassic period.

-Scientist are not sure if the bony plates of the Stegosaurus also acted as a defence against predators.
+Scientist are not sure if the bony plates of the Stegosaurus also acted as a defense against predators.